pulsar-edit/pulsar-edit.github.io/blog-guide.md

 - Create a new .md file in pulsar-edit.github.io/docs/blog.
   - This file should be named `YYYYMMDD-<author>-<title>.md` e.g `20221031-CreativeUsername-ThisIsMyBlogPost.md`
-- The metadata displayed on the website is dependent on a number of items are configured in the YAML frontmatter of the file.
+- The metadata displayed on the website is dependent on a number of items that are configured in the YAML frontmatter of the file.
 You may in theory omit any of these except the title field but it's strongly recommend that you use `title`, `author`, `date`, `category` and `tag` as the minimum as the others will default to false.